markcoatsworth/readthedocs/docs/users-manual/special-environment-considerations.rst

 the *condor\_starter* daemon and user job.

-A default value equal to 40 minutes exists for a job’s ClassAd attribute JobLeaseDuration, or this attribute may be set in the submit description file, using **job\_lease\_duration**, to keep a job running in the case that the submit side no longer renews the lease.
+A default value equal to 40 minutes exists for a job’s ClassAd attribute ``JobLeaseDuration``, or this attribute may be set in the submit description file, using **job\_lease\_duration**, to keep a job running in the case that the submit side no longer renews the lease.
 There is a trade off in setting the value of **job\_lease\_duration**.
 Too small a value, and the job might get killed before the submitting machine has a chance to recover.
 Forward progress on the job will be lost.
 Too large a value, and an execute resource will be tied up waiting for the job lease to expire.
 The value should be chosen based on how long the user is willing to tie up the execute machines, how quickly submit machines come back up, and how much work would be lost if the lease expires, the job is killed, and the job must start over from its beginning.

 As a special case, a submit description file setting of